4 Amazing Hairless Dog Breeds

 There are big hairless dog breeds, small hairless dog breeds, and medium hairless breeds, so you can find whatever size hairless dog you fancy.

-The list of hairless dog breeds you might encounter includes the following AKC hairless dog breeds:
+The list of hairless breeds of dogs you might encounter includes the following AKC hairless dog breeds:

 These popular hairless breeds can be found throughout the world.
 Other extremely rare hairless dog breeds, such as the Argentine Pila Dog, are seldom seen outside of their native regions.